enbraun/slate/source/includes/_resource.md

 Updates the specified resource's calendar by setting the value of the parameter passed.
-You need to provide the unique resource identifier that was returned upon resource creation and unique timing identifier that was returend upon timing addition.
+You need to provide the unique resource identifier that was returned upon resource creation and unique timing identifier that was returned upon timing addition.
 If parameter is not provided then it will be left unchanged.

 This request accepts mostly the same argument as the note creation call.